Staunton, Nottinghamshire: History

 Malger's father, Sir Bryan de Staunton (1040–1100), is the first known member of this family.
 The family had French origins and it is believed that the mispronunciation in spelling is derived from this.
 The Staunton Tower at Belvoir Castle is a reminder of the Stauntons' connections.
-The family maintained Lord of the Manor rights into modern times, and continue to play a role in local affairs through the civil parish administration.
+The family maintained Lord of the Manor rights into modern times, and continue to play a role in local affairs through civil parish administration.

 Railway

 The Great Northern and London and North Western Joint Railway ran a line from Melton Mowbray railway station (initially Melton) via the Bottesford South junction to Newark North Gate through the western part of the parish, but the nearest station was at Cotham.
 The line closed in 1987.

 Landmarks

 Staunton Hall

 Located on the south end of the High Street, the 16th-century Hall is a Grade II* listed building, and is still the Staunton family's main residence.